OptimusPrinceps/optimusprinceps.github.io/portfolio/follower-engagement.md

 To create this image I scraped the likes and comments from the posts on my Instagram page and summed up the number of engagements from each of my followers.
 I then placed people into bins based on how many engagements they had made relative to the theoetical maximum possible.

-I envisioned this kind of "meta"-post to try and provoke my followers to think about their relationship with social media and instagram in particular:
+I envisioned this kind of "meta" post to try and provoke my followers to think about their relationship with social media and instagram in particular:
 - How much of their engagement with the app actually involves meaningful interactions with people that they care about and have a personal relationship with?
 - How much of their self-worth is tied to likes and followers?
 An obvious jab at the hustle/influencer culture that is so prevalent on the platform.
 - By scraping the profile pictures of all my followers I also wanted to trigger a reflection on digital privacy, and the way that I had very easily collected data relating to each person in a way that they probably would never have expected.